Seresto Collar & Advantix: Can You Use Them Together for Maximum Flea & Tick Protection?

 • Long-lasting: Advantix provides up to 4 weeks of protection against fleas and ticks, reducing the need for frequent reapplication.

-• Easy to use: Advantix is simple and comes with a handy squeeze-on applicator that delivers the medication to your dog’s skin.
+• Easy to use: Advantix is simple and has a handy squeeze-on applicator that delivers the medication to your dog’s skin.

-However, it is recommended to use Advantix as directed and to consult with your veterinarian before using it on dogs with pre-existing medical conditions or on dogs that are taking certain medications.
+However, it is recommended to use Advantix as directed and consult with your veterinarian before using it on dogs with pre-existing medical conditions or dogs taking certain medications.

 • Safe for dogs: Advantix has been extensively tested when used as directed.